olin/studentgovernment/student_government_constitution.md

 #### Section 3.
 Voting.

-Voting for all positions will occur by excellence voting and by secret ballot.
+Voting for all positions will occur by excellence (approval) voting and by secret ballot.

 ### Article 11.
 Governing Documents and their Precedence.